gauthamanithnair/Reel-from-prompt/README.txt

 EMAIL - gauthamanithnair@gmail.com
 Feel free to email me for collabs and suggestions regarding this Open-Source code
 ------------VERSION HISTORY----------------------
-v 0.01---The 0.01v release has no support for fine tuning and editing the videos used and subtitle text
+gauthamanithnair-patch-1---The 0.01v release has no support for fine tuning and editing the videos used and subtitle text

 -----Possible upgrades------
 1. Fine tuning the srt file